EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.geometry.md

 ### tools.math.geometry.traj_mindist

-Time of minimum distance between two 2-D linear trajetories Package: Util.Geom Description: Given two linear trajectories in the 2-D plane (x and y position as function of time), calculate the time in which
+Time of minimum distance between two 2-D linear trajetories Package: Util.Geom Description: Given two linear trajectories in the 2-D plane (x and y position as function of time), calculate the time in which the distance between the two trajectories is minimal and